aimms/documentation/dataexchange/mapping.rst

 * the :token:`ObjectMapping` element, a mapping element used to map a JSON object value (enclosed in curly brackets :token:`{` and :token:`}`)
 * the :token:`ArrayMapping` element, a mapping element used to map a JSON array value (enclosed in square brackets :token:`[` and :token:`]`).
 A JSON array mapping can only have a single child mapping, specifying the type of every element in the array.
 * the :token:`ValueMapping` element, a mapping element used to map a integer, double or string value in a JSON file
-* the :token:`RowOrientedObjectMapping` element, a mapping element used to map all underlying mapping nodes as an array of row arrays (containing heterogeneous value types)
+* the :token:`RowMapping` element (underneath an :token:`ObjectMapping`), a mapping element used to map all underlying mapping nodes as an array of row arrays (containing heterogeneous value types)
+* the :token:`RowMapping` element (underneath a :token:`ColumnMapping`), a mapping element used to map the value of a particular element in a :token:`ColumnMapping` to a specific identifier in the model.
-* the :token:`ColumnOrientedObjectMapping` element, a mapping element used to map all underlying mapping nodes as an array of column arrays (containing homogeneous value types)
+* the :token:`ColumnMapping` element (underneath an :token:`ObjectMapping`), a mapping element used to map all underlying mapping nodes as an array of column arrays (containing homogeneous value types)
+* the :token:`ColumnMapping` element (underneath a :token:`RowMapping`), a mapping element used to map the value of a particular element in a :token:`RowMapping` to a specific identifier in the model.

-The represent row-oriented data, the :token:`RowOrientedObjectMapping` and :token:`ColumnOrientedObjectMapping` will provide the most compact JSON representations and will execute the fastest.
+The represent row-oriented data, the :token:`RowMapping` and :token:`ColumnMapping` will provide the most compact JSON representations and will execute the fastest.

 XML Mapping elements
 ======================